yataoz/face_reenact_GDPW/README.md

         cd ..
         ```
 2. Download sample test/train data.
     - Download from goodle drive.
-TO DO: add link
+(TO DO: we will add the link soon)
     - Place the `./data` and `./checkpoints` folders right under the root directory of face_reenact_GDPW.

 ### Run face reenactment demo: